fttlov/JCAdvance/README.md

 ← Choose language

 ## What is it
-Joy-con Advance is an Xbox gamepad emulator with advanced features for Joy-con's, Pro controller, DualShock 4 and DualSense Edge, based on [DSAdvance](https://github.com/r57zone/DSAdvance) from r57zone. <br>
+Joy-con Advance is an Xbox gamepad emulator with advanced features for Joy-cons, Pro Controller, DualShock 4, and DualSense Edge, based on [DSAdvance](https://github.com/r57zone/DSAdvance) by r57zone. <br>

 ## Some basic features:
-- Customizable buttons.
-Assign buttons on the gamepad to emulate Xbox, Keyboard and mouse keys <br>
+- Customizable buttons: assign gamepad buttons to emulate Xbox, keyboard, and mouse keys <br>
-- Gyro based modes: mouse\stick emulation for looking/aiming; wheel emulation for Driving <br>
+- Gyro-based modes: mouse/stick emulation for looking/aiming; wheel emulation for driving <br>
-- Hotkeys for switching Gyro modes in realtime<br>
+- Hotkeys for switching Gyro modes in real time<br>
-- Customizable Sensitivity, deadzones, left/right stick switching
+- Customizable sensitivity, deadzones, and left/right stick switching
 - Rumble support for Sony/Nintendo gamepads
-- Support for adaptive triggers for Sony DualSense (pistol, rifle, sniper rifle, bow, car pedal);<br>
+- Support for Sony DualSense adaptive triggers (pistol, rifle, sniper rifle, bow, car pedal);<br>
 - Various emulation modes for games with adaptive triggers;<br>
 - Support for two gamepads <br>
-- (Experimental) External pedal: connect your wheel\pedals and emulate triggers or sticks.
+- (Experimental) External pedal: connect your wheel/pedals and emulate triggers or sticks.
-- Minimal memroy and CPU usage (0~20 - 0.50 %)
+- Minimal memory and CPU usage (0.20% - 0.50%)

 ## What's the difference:
-In short: Conception of use Gyro Motion, user friendly GUI's and bugfixes. <br>
+In short: the concept of using Gyro Motion, user-friendly GUIs, and bug fixes. <br>
 DSAdvance was designed primarily for Sony's two-handed controllers.
-JCAdvance, as you might guess, focuses on the Joy-Con's and Gyro aiming features. <br>
+JCAdvance, as you might guess, focuses on Joy-con's and Gyro aiming features. <br>
-I assume that Gyro aiming with a two-handed gamepad's and Joy-Con's is based on different concepts. <br>
+I assume that Gyro aiming with two-handed gamepads and Joy-con's is based on different concepts. <br>
-Two handed: Gyro aiming is a fine-tuning, adjustment for classic stick aiming. <br>
+Two-handed: Gyro aiming is used for fine-tuning and adjusting classic stick aiming. <br>
-Joy-con's it's free hand full Gyro aiming - right stick for looking(aiming) is a relic of the past.
+Joy-con's: it is free-hand, full Gyro aiming — the right stick for looking (aiming) is a relic of the past.

 ## What's new:
-- Config.exe.
-All primary settings, Gyro options, mapping buttons and hotkeys now can be configured via GUI
+- Config.exe: all primary settings, Gyro options, button mapping, and hotkeys can now be configured via a GUI
 <table>
   <tr>
     <td><img src="https://raw.githubusercontent.com/fttlov/JCAdvance/main/Icon/Config1.png" width="150"></td>